-If a candidate fails in the end semester examinations of Internship or Project Work,he/she has to resubmit the report within 30 days from the date of declaration of the results.
+If a candidate fails in the end semester examinations Project Work,he/she has to resubmit the report within 30 days from the date of declaration of the results.
 The resubmission of the report and the subsequent viva voce examination will be considered as reappearance with payment of exam fee.
-In case if a student fails to resubmit the report within the stipulated period and fails in the subsequent viva-voce examination, the student shall register for the course again, in the subsequent semester.
+In case if a student fails to resubmitthe report within the stipulated period and fails in the subsequent viva-voce examination, the student shall register for the course again, in the subsequent semester.